Kvivek2109/Kvivek2109/README.md

 ## Looking for Opportunities

-I'm currently looking for roles as a Java developer, front-end developer, and Java software engineer.
+I'm currently looking for roles as a Front-End Developer, Full Stack Developer, Web Developer and Java software Developer.

 ## Socials